deca-inc/dev-functions/README.md

-# Typescript + Digital Ocean Functions Dev Environment Template
+# Typescript + DO Functions Dev Environment Template

-Unofficial, I just needed a way to build/test locally - figured it would be useful to share around.
-This is a template to be able to test locally, create a build, and deploy.
+Unofficial, this is a template to be able to test locally, create a build, and deploy Digital Ocean Functions.
 Clone and modify as you wish!

 ## How to use?